Oral Cancer Exam

 What to Expect from an Oral Cancer Exam

-If abnormalities, lesions, lumps, or leukoplakia are apparent, Dr. Arango will implement a treatment plan that is right for you.
+If abnormalities, lesions, lumps, or leukoplakia are apparent, Dr. Arango and Dr. Liu will implement a treatment plan that is right for you.
 Treatment options vary according to the precise diagnosis, but may include: excision, radiation therapy, and chemotherapy.

 It is also important to note that over 75% of oral cancers are linked with avoidable behaviors such as smoking, tobacco use, and excessive alcohol consumption.